kmoppel/kmoppel.github.io/_posts/2025-07-15-til-pg-createvirtualenv.md

 (a tool used to check the integrity of backups / FS snapshots taken using [`pg_basebackup`](https://www.postgresql.org/docs/current/app-pgbasebackup.html)) ... and suddenly, something named [`pg_virtualenv`](https://manpages.ubuntu.com/manpages/focal/man1/pg_virtualenv.1.html) popped up!

-Wow, what is this I thought?
+Wow, what's that I thought?
 Ok, let's see - typed in `man pg_virtualenv` (`man` btw, is an ancient Linux command pre-dating ChatGPT & Co, to read up on how some utilities or syscalls work) ... and mind blown! 🤯

 # Ok so what does it provide?